indigobio/cfn-templates/README.md

   * A "jenkins" folder, containing groovy scripts to use with the workflow DSL plugin
   * A few scripts, most notably a "snapshots.sh" script that copies snapshots between regions, based on "backup_id" tags.

-The majority of the contents of this repository are specific to my employer, but feel free to browse around.
-I make heavy use of https://github.com/sparkleformation/ tool set to dynamically bring up our infrastructure.
+The majority of the contents of this repository are "SparklePacks," or at least before they were called SparklePacks, and they are specific to my employer, but feel free to browse around.
+See http://sparkleformation.github.io/sparkle_formation/UserDocs/sparkle-packs.html.

+I tried to emulate AWS's documentation of each component as closely as possible.

 #Setting up a Jenkins Server